LilyTronics/lily_py_unit_test/docs/test_suite.rst

 The teardown method can only fail if an exception or assert was raised.
 The return value is not used.

 The return value of a method in Python is by default :code:`None`.
 If the test method is executed and the return value is :code:`None`, the test method is marked as passed.
-If yu wish to explicitly make a method fail, you can return :code:`False`.
+If you wish to explicitly make a method fail, you can return :code:`False`.
 The test suite will mark the test method as failed.

 The test suite checks for messages from the standard error handler (stderr).